What is FIND Function in Excel?

 The first two arguments are mandatory; the last one is optional.

-- find_text (required)- the substring or character you are looking to find.
+- find_text (required)- the substring or character you want to find.

-- within_text (required)- the text string that is to be searched within.
-Generally, it’s supplied as a cell reference, but you can also type the string directly in the formula.
+- within_text (required)- the text string to be searched within.
+The formula can take the string directly or as a cell reference.

 - start_num (optional)- an option that specifies the position in the within_text string or character from which the search should begin.